bridgetechdynamics/Calendar/readme.md

 - Keep the IDs unique when calling `addEvents` via the API; the UI incrementer only applies to the gated “Add Event” modal.
 - Use `CalendarApp.setMonthYear` when you want to show a different month in response to filters or navigation outside the calendar component.
 - Persist your own server-side cache if you need long-term storage—this calendar keeps things only in `localStorage`.
+- To add or rename event attributes, edit the `EventDefinition` in the HTML bootstrap (it lists each attribute name plus the selectors for the add/edit/view controls) so the shared module automatically includes the new fields everywhere.
 - To make the UI read-only for less privileged users:
   1. Call the `lockEditPanelInputs(true)` helper exposed in the script after `CalendarApp` loads (the bootstrap already calls it with `false` inside `cacheElements()`, so you can override it whenever you change editability) to flip the Edit panel inputs to read-only while keeping their normal styling.
   2. Hide unwanted controls with CSS rather than removing the markup; the combination below hides everything at once but you can also apply each rule individually as needed: